Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 | Calculation and Summary | Multiple | One | One |
 | Analysis| Multiple | Multiple | One |

-<sup>1</sup> MMPBSA.py is an AMBER program.
+<sup>1</sup> MMPBSA.py is included in AMBER package.

-<sup>2</sup> nmode = Normals modes approximation, qh = Quasic-Harmony approximation and IE = Interaction Entropy
+<sup>2</sup> nmode = Normal modes approximation, qh = Quasic-Harmony approximation and IE = Interaction Entropy
 approximation

-<sup>3</sup> Includes Gromacs versions 4.x, 5.x and 20xx.x

-<sup>4</sup> The user can obtain each energetic term per frame or its average values using the API.
+<sup>3</sup> The user can obtain each energetic term per frame or its average values using the API.
 This means that
  user must be familiar with Python to handle the API, perform custom calculations or graph such data.

 ### Examples...